 - Revocable living trust

-- Names a successor trustee, who administers and settle the trust after the trust maker dies or becomes mentally incapable.
+- Names a successor trustee, who administers and settles the trust after the trust maker dies or becomes mentally incapable.
 However, the trust maker typically acts as the trustee during their lifetime, and they can make changes or terminate the trust.
 The advantage of a living trust is that it can keep private the details of your estate.

 - Irrevocable Trust